Aviation in Antigua and Barbuda

 Antigua and Barbuda maintains a significant aviation industry.
 In December 2024, there were two main commercial airports, V. C. Bird International Airport and Burton–Nibbs International Airport.
-The civil aviation industry is largely controlled by the central government, owning the largest airline, LIAT.
-However, the domestic flight industry is usually dominated by small airlines like BMN Air.
+The civil aviation industry is largely controlled by the central government, owning the largest airline, Liat Air.
+However, the domestic flight industry was until recently dominated by small airlines like BMN Air.
 Antigua and Barbuda also has a significant military aviation sector, being one of the only countries in the Caribbean to maintain an air force.

 History

 Early history

 The first planes that landed in Antigua and Barbuda were seaplanes that transported passengers in and out of St. John's Harbour.
 Villa Airstrip was later established, with a small terminal in the community now known as Old Runway.
 The first commercial flight landed at the airstrip in March 1943.

 World War II

 In the late 1930s, Antigua's economy was struggling heavily due to the Great Depression.
 In 1940, when the United States expressed interest in establishing bases in the island, it provided an alternative to working in the failing sugar industry.
 Two bases were established, a Naval Air Station in Crabbs, and an Army Air Base in what was then Coolidge.
 Planes began landing at the Army Air Base on 6 June 1941, and seaplanes at the Naval Air Station on 25 June 1941.
 These bases however remained under construction until spring 1942.
 However, their service life was brief, and by February 1944, the Crabbs base was a Naval Auxiliary Air Facility, and in December 1943, Coolidge was reduced to air patrols.
 Crabbs went into "caretaker" status in January 1945.